This post is also available in: Deutsch (German) Español (Spanish)

 Servings: 10 arepas

-Divide the dough into portions and make a "small ball" out of the dough.
-Then, with the palms of the hands give a circular shape, pressing, creating a kind of tortilla.(see video) VIEW VIDEO
+Divide the dough into portions and make a "small ball" with the dough.
+Give the small ball a circular shape, using th e palms of your hands, press and create a kind of tortilla.(WATCH VIDEO)

 To cook, place the arepas on a griddle or pan with medium heat for 7 to 10 minutes.
 They should be golden brown on both sides.

 Reina pepiada: perhaps the most famous arepa in Venezuela is made with avocado, chicken salad and mayonnaise.

 Arepa Pelúa: is an arepa filled with shredded meat (meat previously shredded and cooked) with grated cheese

 La Catira: very similar to the "arepa pelúa" but you change the shredded meat for shredded and stewed chicken, it also has grated cheese

 La Sifrina: the word sifrina is what in Spain would be the "pija", so it refers to girls who are very sophisticated or "nose up".
 Continuing with the filling of the arepas, sifrina is the same as Reina pepiada but also has grated cheese.

 The Domino: surely you can imagine, this is an arepa filled with caraotas or beans with grated white cheese.